The Wellness Learning Community and

 Since 2004, the “Bridging the Gap” project has promoted the integration of physical and behavioral health to increase the quality of life of persons in recovery.
 Rutgers University Behavioral Health Care Technical Assistance Center (UBHC-TAC) actively collaborates with the NJ Division of Mental Health and Addiction Services (DMHAS) on a number of Wellness-related initiatives.

-The Wellness Learning Community, currently in development, will consist of four primary stakeholder groups (behavioral health consumers, consumers’ families, behavioral health service providers, physicians & other primary care service providers) who will join together to promote the overall wellness of persons in recovery.
-Goals may include enhancing each stakeholder group’s knowledge of Shared Decision Making approaches, the use of Decision Aids and the development of skills related to consumer advocacy.
+The Wellness Learning Community consists of four primary stakeholder groups (behavioral health consumers, consumers’ families, behavioral health service providers, physicians & other primary care service providers) who have joined together to promote the overall wellness of persons in recovery.
+Goals include enhancing each stakeholder group’s knowledge of Shared Decision Making approaches, the use of Decision Aids, and the development of skills related to self-advocacy.
 Through planned discussions and trainings (live and distance learning), the Wellness Learning Community will share evidence-based and best practices to integrate physical and behavioral health for persons in recovery.

-We plan to unveil the YWC toolkit in the near future as a part of the Wellness Learning Community with a special focus on dissemination at self-help and recovery centers throughout New Jersey.
-For additional information, please feel free to contact us at (732) 235-9290 or at firstname.lastname@example.org.
+If you have any questions about Your Wellness Counts, please feel free to contact us at (732) 235-9290 or at email@example.com.
 Please include “Complete Wellness Project” in the subject line of your email.

 We gratefully acknowledge the sponsorship and support of the New Jersey Division of Mental Health and Addiction Services for this project.